How do you create a Gantt chart in Excel?

 In this article I want to build on a previous article about creating Gantt charts using a stacked bar chart in Excel.
 The previous article used a timeline of dates and this article uses a monthly timeline.
 A similar method can be used to create the Gantt in PowerPoint.
+If you want an advanced solution with full video tutorials and sample Excel files for both monthly and daily Gantt charts, click here to jump to the bottom of the page to learn more.
 Here’s what our completed graph will look like.

 Step 1 – Simple list of tasks with milestones identified